All Episodes

 That's what they do every day.

-Yeah, I don't I don't think people realize the uh the lethality of their job.
+Yeah, I don't think people realize the lethality of their job.

-And you know, we we honor the troops for their service.
+And, you know, we honor the troops for their service.

-I was a SEAL, we should honor troops for service, but every day these cops go out, they're literally deploying in sometimes in a war zone.
+But every day these cops go out, they're literally deploying sometimes in a war zone.

-And last year we lost over 140 cops uh in the line of duty.
+And last year, we lost over 140 cops in the line of duty.

-So, you know, it's it it's incredible how much effort it takes for these individuals to go out there and not only enforce the laws, not only police the locations, but save lives and be uh an integral part of the public, which James and ever uh James Craigmile, Officer Craigmile and everybody is gonna be doing this weekend, um, when they are receiving the pressure that they have on a daily basis uh from activists and politicians and laws that are that are being twisted to go against them.
+So, you know, it's incredible how much effort it takes for these individuals to go out there and not only enforce the laws, not only police the locations, but save lives and be an integral part of the public, which James Craigma, Officer Craig Milan, everybody is going to be doing this weekend when they are receiving the pressure that they have on a daily basis from activists and politicians and laws that are being twisted to go against them.

 So it's remarkable.

-I think if people come out or if they see an officer and they support they show support, um, you know, all the officers can tell you that it means a tremendous amount.
+I think if people come out or if they see an officer and they show support, all the officers can tell you that it means a tremendous amount.

-And you know, how do other people that maybe can attend, what can they do?
+And, you know, how do other people that maybe can't attend?

-Yeah, the the event is really easy to get to.
+Yeah, the event is really easy to get to.

 It's actually our old airport system, which is now owned by Expedia.